FlyingRhenquest/RequirementsManager/README.md

  * Nodes (Data objects.
 See Design Overview)
  * Python API for Nodes
  * Javascript API for Nodes
- * Support for writing SOME nodes into a Postgres database.
+ * Support for writing graphs to a PostgreSQL database
+ * Support for reading graphs from a PostgreSQL database

  Nodes are just data.
 They can be fit together in any way, but there is almost nothing right now that actually does so.
 You can just stick